alecthibodeau/nona-ai/README.md

 ![nona-ai-chrome-dev-necessary-experimental-flags](https://github.com/alecthibodeau/image-library/blob/main/assets/nona-ai/chrome-dev-necessary-experimental-flags.jpg?raw=true)

-- Until your browser is configured correctly you'll see a red banner with associated messaging at the top of your screen.

 ### Using Nona AI

 - In your ***Chrome Dev*** browser (***not*** regular Chrome or any other browser) navigate to [https://alect.me/nona-ai](https://alect.me/nona-ai).
 Note: If you use a different browser than Chrome Dev you'll be able to see the Nona AI interface as expected and even submit a prompt&hellip; but you won't get a result.